kanchan1427/daily-blogs/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 30-March-2022**
-## Integration of Erpnext with moodle
+## Integration of ErpGuru with moodle

-Today sir gave me a task to find a solution to integrate erpnext with moodle.After searching i got to know a new tool by which we can integrate erpnext with moodle.Myddleware for Moodle enables you to transfer your data easily and safely from your Moodle application to other applications such as your e-commerce, CRM or messaging tools.
+Today sir gave me a task to find a solution to integrate ErpGuru with moodle.After searching i got to know a new tool by which we can integrate ErpGuru with moodle.Myddleware for Moodle enables you to transfer your data easily and safely from your Moodle application to other applications such as your e-commerce, CRM or messaging tools.
 By doing so, it ensures a durable quality of your data, which is a prerequisite for productivity and